-When Jana Mohamed Elsheikh, 17, of Franklin, starts her freshman year of college this fall, she’ll have two courses left to finish for an Arabic minor.
-That’s because she participated in Wisconsin’s Dual Enrollment Program while she was a student at Franklin High School.
+When Jana Elsheikh, 17, of Franklin, starts her freshman year of college this fall, she’ll have two courses left to finish an Arabic minor.
+That’s because she participated in Wisconsin’s Dual Enrollment Program while she was a student at Franklin High School and earned 16 retro credits for being able to enter the program at a higher level.
+(Elsheikh, who had moved to the United States from Saudi Arabia when she was 5 years old, grew up with Arabic-speaking parents.)

-What’s more—her family did not have to pay tuition for the Arabic classes she took at University of Wisconsin-Milwaukee while she was a high school student.
+What’s more, her family did not have to pay tuition for the retro credits or the Arabic classes she took at the University of Wisconsin-Milwaukee while she was in high school.

-Wisconsin’s dual enrollment programs allow high school students to enroll simultaneously in both high school and college, taking courses for which they earn both high school and college credit.
+Wisconsin’s dual enrollment programs allow high school students to enroll simultaneously in high school and college, earning both high school and college credits for each course.
 Students and their families pay no tuition for courses they take through the program.
-Dual enrollment makes college more affordable for families, provides opportunities for students to take higher-level coursework and gives students valuable exposure that helps them learn to navigate college life.
+Dual enrollment makes college more affordable for families, provides opportunities for students to take higher-level coursework and gives students valuable experience that helps them learn to navigate college life.

-Muslim students and their families are also finding dual enrollment valuable for pursuing Arabic language study, enhancing their understanding of the Quran.
-For students of Arabic heritage, it creates an opportunity to learn the language of their heritage.
+Muslim students and their families also find dual enrollment valuable for Arabic language study, enhancing their understanding of the Quran.
+And, for students of Arabic heritage, dual enrollment creates opportunities to take Arabic classes.

 How dual enrollment works

-Wisconsin state law requires every public high school and the universities in the University of Wisconsin system to participate in the Early College Credit Program, a dual enrollment program that allows high school students to take university courses on campus, provided they have the prerequisites.
-Private high schools and universities can opt in.
+Wisconsin state law requires Wisconsin public, charter and private high schools to provide a minimum of 18 credits of college courses at universities in the University of Wisconsin system, private or Tribal colleges in Wisconsin to their students.
+The Early College Credit Program allows high school students to take university courses on campus or online, provided they have the prerequisites.
 Tuition is paid by school districts, which are reimbursed, or partially reimbursed, by the state at tuition rates discounted by universities.

 Kathleen Breuer, UW-Milwaukee Associate Director of Dual Enrollment